 4. Migrating VMs and Containers from Virtuozzo 6 to Virtuozzo Hybrid Server 7¶

 You can migrate older Virtuozzo 6 virtual machines (online) and containers (offline only) to Virtuozzo Hybrid Server 7 servers.
 During migration, such VMs and containers will be converted in the Virtuozzo Hybrid Server 7 format.
-In particular, VM devices will be replaced by those supported in Virtuozzo Hybrid Server 7 (for a list of VM hardware supported in Virtuozzo Hybrid Server 7, see the Virtuozzo Hybrid Server 7 User’s Guide).
+In particular, VM devices will be replaced by those supported in Virtuozzo Hybrid Server 7 (for a list of VM hardware supported in Virtuozzo Hybrid Server 7, see Virtual Machine Hardware).

 Before migrating Virtuozzo 6 virtual machines, take into account the following requirements and restrictions:

-- Windows VMs must have Virtuozzo guest tools and Linux VMs must have kernel headers installed.
+Windows VMs may have Virtuozzo guest tools, and Linux VMs must have installed kernel headers and kernel-devel packages.

 To migrate a running VM or a stopped or suspended container from Virtuozzo 6 to Virtuozzo Hybrid Server 7, run the following command on the Virtuozzo 6 server.

 # prlctl migrate <VM_or_CT_name> root@<VZ7_server_IP_address_or_hostname>

 If you need to migrate a container from a Virtuozzo 6 server with local storage to a Virtuozzo Storage cluster based on Virtuozzo Hybrid Server 7, use the following command: